atet/unity/README.md

 --------------------------------------------------------------------------------------------------

-### 7. Playing Your First Android Application
+## 7. Playing Your First Android Application

 * If you launched your application directly after installing, you'll get the Unity splash screen and then be presented with your application.
    * If you did not launch after install, find "New Unity Project" on your device.
 * Tap on the button and watch the numbers increment!
-   * The button and text box may be tiny and you may have to be careful where you click, but it should work.
+   * The button and text box may be tiny and you may have to be careful where you click, **but it should work**.

 [![.img/step07a.png](.img/step07a.png)](#nolink)

-**Congratulations!
+## **Congratulations!**

 You made a fully-functioning, stand-alone mobile application.
+There are so many avenues you can pursue from here:

+* Learn C# programming language
+* Become a game designer
-There are so many avenues you can pursue from here: Learning C# programming language, become a game designer, make productivity apps to help you at work, and so much more.
-Now that you have a feel for the workflow of using Unity, the possibilities are endless...**
+* Make productivity apps to help you at work

+Now that you have a feel for the workflow of using Unity, the possibilities are endless...

+REMINDER: Go back to settings to change back to blocking application installs from unknown sources when you are done with this tutorial.

 [Back to Top](#table-of-contents)

 --------------------------------------------------------------------------------------------------

-### 8. Experiment
+## 8. Experiment

 * _Didn't like how small the button and text were?_ **Make them larger.**
 * _Want more buttons and text boxes?_ **Make more!**